sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-resource/ai-core-aiapi-postman-resource.md

 [ACCORDION-BEGIN [Step 4: ](Upload dataset to AWS S3 Object Store)]

-> **DISCLAIMER:** The following data is a sample data that is being curated only for this tutorial.
-It is not be circulated or used for any commercial production projects or for experimentation other than the tutorial for SAP AI Core.
+> **DISCLAIMER:** The following data is sample data.
+It has been created only for this tutorial.
+It is not to be circulated or used for any commercial production projects or for experimentation other than the tutorial for SAP AI Core.

 | File   | Link |
 |  :------------- | :------------- |